MajickTek/Plugin-Workspace/README.md

 https://github.com/Jerady/addon-commons for the base serviceloader code

-https://github.com/canitzp/AlternativeMinecraftRegistry for the registry api (yet to be uploaded)

 https://java-design-patterns.com/ for some neat programming tricks such as the Converter pattern which is a fundamental part of how my plugin api is meant to work